Describing Culture: 20 Examples of Company Culture Statements

 How Doist describes its culture:

-1. Thinking in decades, not in quarters We opt for solutions that will get us where we want to be in the long term.
+1. Thinking in decades, not in quarters.
+We opt for solutions that will get us where we want to be in the long term.
 We’re running a marathon, not a sprint.

-2. Balancing ambition and wellbeing Ambition without rest isn't sustainable.
+2. Balancing ambition and wellbeing.
+Ambition without rest isn't sustainable.
 And working without ambition breeds complacency.
 Our team is proof you can have both.

-3. Working without borders From Jamaica to Poland, Taiwan to Australia, diversity is in Doist’s DNA.
+3. Working without borders.
+From Jamaica to Poland, Taiwan to Australia, diversity is in Doist’s DNA.
 We believe the future of work transcends all kinds of borders.

-4. Supporting our users’ goals As Doist builds the future of work, many more people across the globe will thrive, both professionally and personally.
+4. Supporting our users’ goals.
+As Doist builds the future of work, many more people across the globe will thrive, both professionally and personally.

-Doist’s Head of Remote, Chase Warrington, shared with us the proven tips for building, scaling, and connecting distributed teams.
+Doist’s Head of Remote, Chase Warrington, shared proven tips for building, scaling, and connecting distributed teams.
 Read his tips here >>>

 Future